kolligj70/ChaoticSpokes-Hopalong-Fractal-Variation/README.md

 The program was written and extensively tested on a Dell XPS-8700 desktop computer using Ubuntu 16.04 LTS 64-bit with Nvidia GeForce GT 635 graphics.
 Additional testing was performed on an HP laptop using Linux Mint 18.1 Serena 64-bit with AMD Radeon R4/R5 Graphics.

-A version that operates on the Windows 10 platform is under development.
+A version that operates on the Windows 10 platform has also been created and tested on the same laptop.

 # Dependencies
 Python3